matafokka/AerialWare/README.md

 # I wanna use it in my software!
 Great!
 AerialWare is easy to integrate, just follow these steps:
 1. Copy AerialWare to directory inside your app.
-2. Include AerialWare.py
+    `Include AerialWare.py`
-3. Create instance of this class and call getQWidget(): self.program = AerialWare().getQWidget()
+2. Create instance of this class and call getQWidget():
+    `self.program = AerialWare().getQWidget()`
-4. Put this somewhere in your app.
+3. Put it somewhere in your app.
-5. When user is done AerialWare will emit corresponding signal.
-Connect 'done' signal to your slot: self.program.done.connect(self.slot)
+4. When user is done AerialWare will emit corresponding signal.
+Connect 'done' signal to your slot:
+    `self.program.done.connect(self.slot)`
-6. Get results.
+5. Get results.
 In your slot call getResults() method of the program:
     ```
     def slot(self):
       results = self.program.getResults()
       # Process results
       ...
     ```
-7. Close the program.
+6. Close the program.
 It is your responsibility to do this.
 You may want to leave the program and re-process results so user will not go through the whole stuff again.

 # I wanna translate AerialWare!
 Nice!
 Just follow these steps: